Travel Ruta del Mate

 Aconcagua Provincial Park

-One of the best things to do in Uspallata is to view Mount Aconcagua, the highest mountain in the whole continent at 6962 meters high and the highest in the world outside the Himalayas (we did the Annapurna circuit if you want to keep an eye on it 😉).
+One of the best things to do in Uspallata is to view Mount Aconcagua, the highest mountain in the whole continent at 6962 meters high and the highest in the world outside the Himalayas.
 Aconcagua is a word that comes from the Quechua language and means Stone Sentinel.

 There are different ways to visit the National Park and we will tell you about them below: